 While you're there, check out the nearby charming South Pearl Street and its restaurants—ranging from sushi to Cajun to pizza—plus shops, galleries, and wine and cocktail bars.

-If you have a few days (or more) to spare, it's just about 40 minutes by car to reach Boulder, a lively small city at the foothills of the Rocky Mountains that is home to the University of Colorado, the state's biggest university.
+If you have a few days (or more) to spare, it's just about 40 minutes by car to reach Boulder, a small but lively city at the foothills of the Rocky Mountains that is home to the University of Colorado, the state's biggest university.
 Boulder is a fun and scenic getaway: Explore the pedestrian-friendly Pearl Street Mall downtown, where you'll find restaurants, cafes, shops, galleries, and street musicians.

 Denver is proud to have one of the most popular skate parks in the country, the Denver Skatepark in LoDo, which is open daily and has free admission.
 The large area has 60,000 square feet of concrete with bowls for boarders, bikers, and bladers of all skill levels.

-You will need to bring your own gear as there are no rentals onsite; helmets are required.
+You will need to bring your own gear, as there are no rentals onsite; helmets are required.

 Stop at the Wazee Market behind section 137 on the main concourse if hunger strikes; enjoy pizza and other ballpark traditional foods in a courtyard area.